randomcoder67/randomcoder67.github.io/content/wiki/other/muos-rg35xx-screen-fix.md

 	* Or possibly corrupt your MuOS install
 		* I recommend backing it up with `dd` first (`sudo dd if=/dev/sdX bs=1M status=progress of=backup.iso`)

-The fix is to change the screen timings
+The fix is to change the screen timings.
+By default MuOS sets the screen refresh rate to 59.98Hz.
+This guide changes that to match Knulli, which runs the screen at 59.94Hz.
+In theory this introduces more stutter, but it is unlikely to be noticeable.

 1. Take the SD card out of the handheld and put in in your computer
 2. Mount `/dev/sdX5` where X is the device letter of the SD card